 Digital Scholars Initiative

+At digiLEARN, we strongly believes an investment in teachers is an investment in students.
+That’s why we started the Digital Scholars Initiative — to create opportunities for teachers and schools to accelerate innovation and build effective personalized learning models for all students, but especially for students from economically disadvantaged areas.
 Digital Scholars are teachers who take on invaluable leadership roles at their school and district levels while remaining practicing classroom teachers.
-They receive release time, personalized professional development, and extended employment so they can:
+Scholars receive release time, personalized professional development, and extended employment so they can:

-- Collaborate with entrepreneurs to design solutions that will help their schools better innovate and design new learning models.
+- and collaborate with researchers and other teachers to design solutions to help their schools innovate and design new learning models.

 The digiLEARN Board of Directors believes that a collaborative planning process in building its framework to move forward is vital to the success of the organization. digiLEARN brings together educators, entrepreneurs, policymakers, business leaders and technology experts into an active community working together with the learners themselves to envision and model the digital education future.
 This collaborative process will help create a shared vision of the digital education future and lead to ideas and innovations that will be scalable and viable models for others to follow.
 The result will be increased personalized learning options for students and expanded instructional opportunities for teachers, in addition to the cultivation of an innovative economy for education technology start-ups and entrepreneurs.